Allen Family Philanthropies (formerly Paul G. Allen Family Foundation)

 For Strategic Relationship-Based Grants:

-Since the foundation proactively identifies grantees, organizations most likely to receive funding:
+Since the foundation proactively identifies grantees, organisations most likely to receive funding:

 - Demonstrate innovative approaches to arts, youth development, or conservation that align with foundation priorities

-- Have established track records and organizational capacity
+- Have established track records and organisational capacity

 - Address social, political, and cultural issues through their work (particularly in arts)